 Children’s Liturgy of the Word

-Children’s Liturgy of the Word (C.L.O.W.) is a worship experience for children between the ages of four and nine.
+Children’s Liturgy of the Word (C.L.O.W.) is a worship experience for children between the ages of five and nine.
 Children gather with their families and the main assembly for the opening rites of the Mass and remain with them until after the opening prayer when the celebrant invites them to come forward.
 The children walk in procession to their own worship space (the South Overflow Room) with the C.L.O.W. facilitator.
 They experience the first reading, sing a psalm response and a gospel acclamation, listen to the gospel reading and take part in the homily, followed by the creed and prayers of the faithful on their own level.
 The children return to the main assembly in time for the Liturgy of the Eucharist.
 C.L.O.W. is held on Sunday’s during the 9:45 and 11:30 masses.
 There is no registration required to participate and visitors are always WELCOME!
-If you would like to help as a C.L.O.W. facilitator, please call Kathy Freer!
+If you would like to help as a C.L.O.W. facilitator, fill out the C.L.O.W.
+Facilitator Form.

 The Rosary is the most well-known and used form of chaplet (a devotional prayer using beads).
 The purpose of the Rosary is to help keep in memory certain principal events or mysteries in the history of our salvation, and to thank and praise God for them.
 Join with others before and after any Weekday Mass for a group recitation of The Rosary.
 Are you new to praying The Rosary?
 Don’t hesitate – we have instructive prayer cards AND rosaries for you to use!